ontodev/robot/docs/validate.md

 ### Column Out of Range Error

 When a wildcard is used as part of a rule, the column number indicated must not be greater than the number of columns that are in the table data provided.
 See: [Wildcards](#wildcards).

+### No Main Error

+When a when-clause is specified, a main clause must also be specified, with the latter being evaluated only when the when-clause is satisfied.
+See: [Validation Rule Syntax](#validation-rule-syntax).